-The proposed design has been discussed and amended to Richard Buxton, the Pre-App planning officer's recommendations in accordance with Hillingdon's relevant design policies and guidelines.
+The proposed design has been discussed with the Pre-App officer Richard Buxton and then redesigned to conform to the comments and recommendations of both planning officers, in accordance with Hillingdon's relevant design policies and guidelines.

-The proposed ridge height does not exceed that of the existing ridge.
+The ridge height of the proposed twin hipped roofs is significantly lower than that of the existing ridge of the main roof.